October 06, 2009

 Consumer-to-consumer (C2C) (or citizen-to-citizen) electronic commerce involves the electronically-facilitated transactions between consumers through some third party.
 A common example is the online auction, in which a consumer posts an item for sale and other consumers bid to purchase it; the third party generally charges a flat fee or commission.
 The sites are only intermediaries, just there to match consumers.
 They do not have to check quality of the products being offered.Consumer to Business

-electronic commerce bussiness model in which consumers (individuals) offer products and services to companies and the companies pay them.
+Consumer-to-business (C2B) is an electronic commerce bussiness model in which consumers (individuals) offer products and services to companies and the companies pay them.
 This business model is a complete reversal of traditional business model where companies offer goods and services to consumers (business-to-consumer = B2C).

 This kind of economic relationship is qualified as an inverted business type.
 The advent of the C2B